1. Linear Models#

 How does it work?

-Define a suitable cost function \(J\), which emphasizes the importance of certain traits to the model.
-I.e. if a certain data area is of special importance to our model we should penalize modeling failures for those points much more heavily than others.
+1. Define a suitable cost function \(J\), which emphasizes the importance of specific traits to the model.
+For example, if a specific data area is critical to our model, we should penalize modeling failures for those points more heavily than others.
 A typical choice is the Least Mean Square (LMS) i.e.

 (1.3)#\[\vartheta^{(k+1)}=\vartheta^{(k)}-\alpha\frac{\partial J}{\partial \vartheta^{k}}.\]